koulerz/noshorts/README.md

 # Noshorts

-Noshorts classify all videos on your youtube subscriptions page
+Noshorts is a chrome extension.
+It classify all videos on your youtube subscriptions page.